-Project 804 is a hybrid-electric X-Plane, an ambitious initiative from United Technologies Advanced Projects.
+Project 804 is a hybrid-electric X-Plane.
 An advanced technology demonstrator and productizable hybrid-electric demonstrator, its mission is to achieve hybrid-electric flight by 2022, and to enable certified hybrid-electric regional travel within 10 years.
 This is the next step on the path to more electric aviation.

 Aviation currently contributes 2-3 percent of human-generated CO2 emissions, and 12 percent of CO2 emissions from transportation.
 To sustain growth, the industry needs more efficient aircraft, and more advanced technology.
 Innovations in the automotive industry have made electric and hybrid-electric ground transportation a reality.
 Project 804 will take these advancements to the skies